³ÉÈËÓ°Òô

 imgtext

-There are many different government sources of finance for SMEs in the UK.
+There are many different government sources of finance for small and medium enterprises (SMEs) in the UK.
 These may be suitable for companies seeking lower levels of finance than is generally provided by private equity.
 This guidance note summarises key features of the main Government supported grant, lending and equity investment schemes for small businesses.

 There are schemes on offer at both the national and regional levels.
 There are links to various other bodies offering financing to small businesses at the end of this guidance note.